 We firmly believe that a beautiful, serene environment is essential to healing.
 All of our centers are carefully designed with that in mind.
 They are restful, spacious facilities that support our therapeutic process.

-Our medically stable patients may step down to a lower level of care where the focus shifts towards helping them understand the factors that maintain anorexia symptoms and learn recovery skills.
-Individual, family and group therapy, including art, psychodrama, relaxation, movement and yoga, are impart parts of our treatment approach.
+Our medically stable patients may step down to a lower level of care where the focus shifts towards helping them understand the factors that maintain anorexia symptoms and towards learning recovery skills.
+Individual, family and group therapy, including art, psychodrama, relaxation, movement and yoga, are important parts of our treatment approach.

 As treatment progresses, our patients have opportunities to test recovery in real-world situations, including meal and activity outings as well as day and weekend passes.
 Together with their treatment teams, these exercises help to identify recovery challenges and determine readiness for entry into a lower level of care with more autonomy.

-The Eating Recovery Center is the nation's only health care system dedicated to the treatment of anorexia nervosa at all levels of care.
-The anorexia treatment center includes inpatient treatment, residential treatment, partial hospitalization treatment and intensive outpatient treatment.
+Eating Recovery Center is the nation's only health care system dedicated to the treatment of anorexia nervosa at all levels of care, including inpatient treatment, residential treatment, partial hospitalization treatment and intensive outpatient treatment.

-If you or someone you know is struggling with anorexia, the next step is to begin treatment.
+If you or someone you know is struggling with anorexia symptoms, professional treatment may be warranted.
 Please call us at 877-825-8584 to schedule a free confidential consultation with an Eating Recovery Center Masters-level clinician and to learn more about our treatment program.